jessepav/lacygoill-wiki-backup/vim/command.md

 #
 # Built-in commands
-## Can I pass an argument to the command invoked by the normal command `K`?
+## How can I pass a numerical argument to the command invoked by the normal command `K`?

-Yes, by prefixing it with a count, you can send the latter to the program stored in `'kp'`.
+Prefix it with a count; it will be sent to the program stored in `'kp'`:

+    unmap K
     set kp=:Test
     com -nargs=* Test echo <q-args>
     " press 3K on the word 'hello'